-Vaccinating your dog will help prevent the infection and spread of the disease.
-If you are in doubt, it is best to carry your dog (using a handbag, stroller etc.).
+Vaccinating your dog will help to prevent the infection and spread of the disease.
+If you are concerned that parvovirus may have contaminated a particular environment, it is best to carry your dog (using a handbag, stroller etc.) whilst in that environment.

-Chances of survival are dependent on how quickly your dog receives medical treatment.
-Usually, treatment involves several days of intensive care at a vet hospital.
+The likelihood of survival is determined by how quickly your dog receives medical treatment.
+Generally, treatment involves several days of intensive care at a veterinary hospital.

 Infectious Hepatitis (Canine Adenovirus)